 The eBrevia Contract Analyzer is based on cutting-edge natural language processing technology which eBrevia is commercializing from Columbia University.
 The software is robust because it doesn’t rely on keywords or pre-canned search criteria to find key provisions within documents.
 Instead, it uses an artificial intelligence technique called “machine learning” to learn what provisions and concepts look like from large numbers of examples.
 It then recognizes the concepts regardless of the vocabulary used to express them.
 This is important because the software is able to extract relevant concepts even as they wind their way through multiple places in a document, capturing scattered defined terms and other pertinent information.
 The software can extract the most relevant information for a given provision with an unparalleled granular focus that increases efficiency by leaving extraneous text behind.
 The software also always allows attorneys to easily link back to relevant portions of the source document for further background information as desired.
 Extracted text is highlighted within the context of the source document.

-With the eBrevia Contract Analyzer, users can access contracts and contractual information anytime, anywhere, from a secure digital repository in the cloud.
+With the Contract Analyzer, users can access contracts and contractual information anytime, anywhere, from a secure digital repository in the cloud or by leveraging eBrevia’s on-premise solution.

 Alternatively, eBrevia’s software can also be used to send data directly to a company’s own Contract Lifecycle Management (CLM) system, Contract Management System (CMS), Customer Relationship Management (CRM) system, or Enterprise Resource Planning (ERP).
 This is particularly helpful for tracking existing contractual obligations a company may have contained in legacy contracts that it has not yet migrated to a new system.